cloudmesh/classes/README.rst

 We are in the process of reorgannizing this directory and all cals material will be in docs/sources.

+Please only fork and work in the master branch.

+Please, do not work on gh-pages or try to create a merge from gh-pages into master. gh-pages is managed by us and is **always** overwritten and all changes will be lost from it.

 .. ................................................................  links